 Imagine walking into a huge room that has a well-preserved Roman Market Gate from the 2nd century AD!
 Filled with shimmering examples of intricately designed facades and gates, 2000 years old and more, Pergamon is the most visited museum in Berlin.

-This interactive museum – an immersive experience of everyday life in the former East Germany – would be of interest to a child.
+One of the things to do in Berlin with kids is a visit to the DDR museum.
+This interactive museum – an immersive experience of everyday life in former East Germany – would be of interest to a child.
 We decided to give the rest of the 4 museums a miss, and head here.
 It is a short walk behind the Berliner Dom.

 From 13 August 1961 until 9 November 1989, the Berlin Wall divided the city into East and West Berlin.